$0 North Carolina Adoption Quick-Start Checklist

 5. Final decree: The Clerk enters the adoption decree.
 The child's legal relationship with the biological parent is severed, and the stepparent becomes the legal parent.

-6. New birth certificate: Under SB 248 (effective 2026), the adoptive family can obtain a new birth certificate from the local Register of Deeds office within days, rather than waiting weeks or months for the state Vital Records office in Raleigh.
+6. New birth certificate: Under SB 248 (effective 2026), the adoptive family can obtain a new birth certificate from the Register of Deeds in the adoptee's county of birth, rather than waiting weeks or months for the state Vital Records office in Raleigh.

 The process feels intimidating because the word "court" suggests a trial.
 In reality, an uncontested stepparent adoption hearing in North Carolina is a brief, formal proceeding where the Clerk confirms that the legal requirements have been met and enters the decree.
 Many families describe it as anticlimactic after months of preparation -- which is exactly how it should go.